 Recovering deleted files is also a feature that’s available with the System Mechanic Pro and System Mechanic Ultimate Defense products.
 These products also provide real-time antivirus protection, which would hopefully prevent you from ever downloading a ransomware-related file in the first place.

-System Mechanic is iolo’s popular PC tune-up utility kit, which basically means it provides a suite of maintenance tools that can give your computer a performance boost.
+System Mechanic is iolo’s popular PC tune-up utility kit, which can help give your computer a performance boost.
 The end result is hopefully a computer that runs fast without any noticeable delays or hiccups.

 But don’t let this take away from the potential usefulness of a PC tune-up kit in increasing your computer’s longevity.